matthewroot/root-readme/README.md

 __What is this?__

 Think of this as documentation for Matthew Root.
-Its intended purpose is to accelerate your understanding of me as a human and Engineering Manager and to provide insight into what our working relationship will look like.
+Its intended purpose is to accelerate your understanding of me as a human and engineering leader and to provide insight into what our working relationship will look like.
 It is __not__ intended as a substitute for getting to know me.
 Building a relationship, in real life, is one of the most important things we'll do together.
 This README should be used as a supplement and a guide rather than a replacement for that.
 But, as a starter, I'd like you to know that my alignment is [Chaotic Good](http://easydamus.com/chaoticgood.html).

 <!-- TOC -->